 The rise of the smartphone and the expectation to stay connected at all times exacerbates this problem.
 In a 2015 survey, almost 3 quarters of workers polled said they check work emails at weekends, and just under half have been known to check emails after 11 pm.
 A work/life balance swinging too much in favour of work can lead to stress, exhaustion and increased absenteeism for your company.
 What if it all gets too much?

-In the summer of 2018, a Business Development Executive at a subsidiary of meat giants Kepak was awarded €7,500 because she was expected to deal with out-of-hours work emails.
-The executive felt she had to check her emails after midnight and the extra hours led to her working more than 48 hours per week.
-At the Labour Court, the Company was ordered to pay the former business development executive €7,500 over repeated breaches of the Organisation of Working Time Act.
+In the summer of 2018, a Business Development Executive at a subsidiary of meat giants Kepak was awarded €7,500 by the Labour Court because she was expected to deal with out-of-hours work emails.
+The executive felt she had to check her emails after midnight and before 8 am and the extra hours led to her working more than 48 hours per week.
+The Company was ordered to pay the former business development executive €7,500 over repeated breaches of Section 15 of The Organisation of Working Time Act, 1997.

-Although the Business Development Executive was contracted to work a 40-hour week, she, in fact, worked closer to a 60 hour week, dealing with work emails after midnight and before 8 am.
+Although the Business Development Executive was contracted to work a 40-hour week, she, in fact, was deemed to have worked a 60 hour week, dealing with work emails after midnight and before 8 am.
 The Company was criticised for its failure to monitor and curtail her working pattern as well as for its failure to keep proper records of her working hours.

 Under the Organisation of Working Time Act, 1997 employees are entitled to an uninterrupted 11-hour break between finishing work and starting work the following day and employers leave themselves exposed to this type of claim in circumstances where they allow employees to be interrupted by work during their free time.